Preventing Infections in Our Health Service

 What the figures mean

-The graph shows the overall rate of surgical site infection for primary knee arthroplasty for RPH by financial year.
+The graph shows the overall rate of surgical site infection for primary knee arthroplasty across EMHS public hospitals by financial year.

-The rate of surgical site infection has been below the benchmark for two of the last three years.
+The rate of surgical site infection has been below the benchmark for three of the last four years.
 RPH continues to monitor, review and identify strategies towards greater prevention of infection.